Lusito/box2d.ts/packages/core/docs/FAQ.md

 ### Programming

-You should have a working knowledge of C++ before you use Box2D.
-You should understand classes, inheritance, and pointers.
-There are plenty of resources on the web for learning C++.
-You should also understand your development environment: compilation, linking, and debugging.
+You should have a working knowledge of TypeScript or at least JavaScript before you use Box2D.
+You should understand classes, inheritance, references, and the implications of garbage collection.
+There are plenty of resources on the web for learning TypeScript/JavaScript.
+You should also understand your development environment: bundling, the dev-server, and debugging.

 ### Math and Physics